Devastus/OpenComputers-Programs/README.md

 An extendable Component-based Graphical User Interface library

 ### libtermui/
-A simple wrapper for some quick & dirty helper UI functions using 'term'
+A simple wrapper for some quick & dirty UI functions using 'term'

+### libcfg/
+A tiny library for reading and writing cfg files

 ### libmath/
 Utility math functions